mortar-works/mortar-website/src/site/use-cases/accreditation-process.md

 ---
-title: Accreditation of venues for the Mayor of London
+title: Ditto
-pageImage: financial-processes.jpg
+pageImage: ditto_hp.png
-homepageImage: balance_04.png
+homepageImage: ditto-detail03.png
 description: |-
-  Mortar redesigned and digitalised the accreditation process for the Mayor of London’s Dementia Friendly Venues Charter.
-Our solution provides a self-service platform for venues to become accredited and a sustainable and secure environment for the Greater London Authority to administrate the charter.
+  Ditto is a platform for creating dynamic and intelligent triage tools.
+The platform combines the assessment of user needs with a suite of tools for customising and improving access to information and support; driving service provision with new data and insights.

 order: 1
 ---

 > “Triple the number of households are now in arrears, equivalent to a third of all low-income households.”
 > **Dragged Down by Debt**